philipedin/ghost-typer/README.md

-# ghost-typer
+# Ghost Typer
-A react library for simulating human text input
+A React-library for simulating human text input